New to Stash? Please start here.

 Seconds taken to complete restic session for a FileGroup |

 Following metrics are available for Stash operator.
-These metrics are accessible through api
+These metrics are accessible through api endpoint of stash-operator service.

 You can enable monitoring through some flags while installing or upgrading or updating Stash via both script and Helm.
 You can also chose which monitoring agent to use for monitoring.
 Stash will configure respective resources accordingly.
 Here, are the list of available flags and their uses,

-Script Flag | Helm Values | Acceptable Values | Default | Uses |
+| Script Flag | Helm Values | Acceptable Values | Default | Uses |

 --monitoring-agent |